Managing Volunteers and the Law

 Organisations that engage volunteers need to understand their legal obligations and how to legally and safely recruit and manage their volunteer workforce.
 Volunteer managers will walk away from our training sessions with useful legal information, tips, tools, templates and resources to support them in their roles.

-We offer the choice of two sessions lengths: a 3 hour (half day) or 6 hour (full day).
-In the 6 hour session, we are able to go into further detail and explore several topics and scenarios more deeply, as well as covering several other topics relevant to the management of volunteers as listed below.
+We offer the choice of two sessions lengths: a 3-hour or 6-hour (full day).
+In the 6-hour session, we are able to go into further detail and explore several topics and scenarios more deeply, as well as covering several other topics relevant to the management of volunteers as listed below.

 3-hour session: